10 Ways How Blue Light Can Affect You

-#1 Way How Blue Light Can Affect You: It can harm your cornea.
+#1 Blue light can harm your cornea.

 Most UV rays can’t reach your retina due to the many structures protecting your eyes.
 Blue light, however, still manages to make its way through the necessary tissues to the cornea.
 This can impact your cornea over time, leading to a variety of eye health issues.

 #2 Blue light can impact your sleep habits.

 Blue light is found in sunlight and is fundamental to your circadian rhythm that impacts sleep.
 By using digital devices before bed, you risk affecting your natural circadian rhythm, which can impact your overall sleep.

 #3 Blue light can change your melatonin production.